Karthikeya-Valmiki/Transformer-from-scratch-translation-pytorch/README.md

 ### 🔖 Key Files
 - **`Attention-Is-All-You-Need_paper.pdf`**
-  The original research paper that revolutionized natural language processing, now at your fingertips!
+  The copy of original research paper that revolutionized natural language processing!

 - **`Transformer_model_arch.png`**
   A clear and intuitive visual representation of the Transformer architecture, bringing the paper to life.